TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-11-01-how-to-autowire-multiple-instances-of-same-type-in-symfony-laravel.md

 ---
 id: 396
-title: "How to Autowire of Multiple-Instances Effortlessly in Symfony/Laravel"
+title: "How to Autowire Multiple Instances of Same Type in Symfony/Laravel"
 perex: |
     Do you work with Symfony since 2 through 7?
 Then you know the main challange in the upgrade path is to trim your YAML configs to minimum.